groue/GRDBSnapshotTesting/Sources/GRDBSnapshotTesting/Documentation.docc/TestingDatabaseContent.md

 - Test that a specific migration performs the expected modifications on particular database fixtures.
 - Test that migrations follow the golden rule of migrations, which is that they are never modified once they have been released on users' devices.

-We'll explore how GRDBSnapshotTesting helps addressing those use cases below.
+This article explores how GRDBSnapshotTesting helps addressing those use cases.

 If you are not familiar with migrations and how they help your application evolve its database schema over time, see the [Migrations] guide.